luk4z7/go-concurrency-guide/README.md

 }
 ```

-another exame with `Timeout`, cancellation in a function has three aspects:
+another example with `Timeout`, cancellation in a function has three aspects:

 - A goroutine’s parent may want to cancel it.
 - A goroutine may want to cancel its children.